 Arts in Society

-Cognition & Literature
+Cognition and Literature (20 Credits)

 This module represents a course in cognitive poetics.
 It draws on insights developed in cognitive science, especially in psychology and linguistics, in order to develop an understanding of the processes involved in literary reading.
 The module also develops skills in stylistics and critical theory.